jonmound/MD2023data/README.md

 Flow = data to reproduce maps of radial and horizontal flow near the top of the outer core

-PSV = data on the PSV index at geopgraphic locations through time (under construction)
+PSV = data on the PSV index at geopgraphic locations through time